cpm-128/notetaker/README.md

 THEN the note is removed from the list of saved notes

 ## Installation
-- Deploy in web browser.
+- Deploy in web browser with the Heroku url: https://arcane-beyond-22320.herokuapp.com/
 ## Usage
 To quickly write and access notes.